Qualitative Studies

 In 2023-24

-With support from Social Sciences and Humanities Research Council, we extended these interviews to include Francophones from other contexts in the Francophone world in Montréal and Toronto.
+With support from Social Sciences and Humanities Research Council, we extended these interviews with our student qualitative team to include Francophones from other contexts in the Francophone world in Montréal and Toronto.

-Selby and Barras are conducting qualitative interviews with directors and teachers in the international French lycée school system abroad.
+Selby and Barras are currently conducting qualitative interviews with directors and teachers in the international French lycée school system abroad.
+Please find more information here.

-This research is supervised by the Interdisciplinary Committee on Ethics in Human Research (ICEHR), and is in conformity with Memorial University of Newfoundland and Labrador’s ethics policies.
-If you have any concerns regarding research ethics (on the manner in which you have been treated or on your rights as a participant), you may contact the President of ICEHR at icehr@mun.ca or by telephone at (1-709-864-2861).
+This research is supervised by the Interdisciplinary Committee on Ethics in Human Research (ICEHR), and is in conformity with MUNL and York University’s ethics policies.
+If you have any concerns regarding research ethics (on the manner in which you have been treated or on your rights as a participant), you may contact ICEHR at icehr@mun.ca or by telephone at (1-709-864-2861).

 To Participate in these Studies